balanced/www.balancedpayments.com/contents/international-payments.md

   day: 22

 what:
   bodyText: The idea of supporting foreign exchange began as a series of discussions on our balanced-api Github page.
 Based on community and customer responses, we’re excited to begin development on this project.
 Here’s how we envision the feature would work.
-As always, we appreciate your feedback.
   linkText: Follow the rest of the discussion on Github
   linkUrl: https://github.com/balanced/balanced-api/issues/100